yoctoalex/eap_lab/README.rst

    .. figure:: _figures/3.png

-   After successful subscribing, your services will appear in the **Your F5 Cloud** tab.
+   After successfully subscribing, your services will appear in the **Your F5 Cloud** tab.
 You will also see their current status.

    .. figure:: _figures/4.png